Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Introduction

-In this work, we suggest using the recently introduced weighted Leja node sequences \cite{narayan2014} as a way to enable the use of sparse interpolation methods for \gls{uq} studies in the case of arbitrary input \glspl{pdf}.
-We note that we consider here continuous \glspl{pdf} of arbitrary shapes and not data-driven approaches which only make use of moments without further assumptions regarding the \glspl{pdf} \cite{ahlfeld2016, oladyshkin2012}.
-Due to a number of desirable properties, e.g., granularity, interpolation and quadrature stability, and nestedness, weighted Leja nodes have been getting increasing attention in the context of approximation and \gls{uq} \cite{chkifa2014, nobile2015, schillings2013}.
-Nonetheless, with the exception of \cite{loukrezis2019} where skewed beta distributions are considered, the use of Leja nodes has been limited to uniform and normal input distributions.
-The contribution of this work is exactly on the application of weighted Leja interpolation to enable - possibly high-dimensional - approximation and \gls{uq} for systems with more arbitrary input \glspl{pdf}.
+Due to a number of desirable properties, e.g., granularity, interpolation, and quadrature stability, and nestedness, weighted Leja nodes have been getting increasing attention in the context of approximation and \gls{uq} \cite{chkifa2014, ernst2019, georg2018, narayan2014, nobile2015, schillings2013}.
+Nonetheless, with the exceptions of \cite{georg2018, loukrezis2019, loukrezis2019phd} where beta distributions are considered for the parameters, the use of Leja nodes has been limited to uniform and log-normal parameter distributions.
+The contribution of this paper is exactly to start filling this gap with the application of weighted Leja interpolation for possibly high-dimensional systems with arbitrary parameter \glspl{pdf}.

-To that end, the present paper presents the use of weighted Leja rules in the context of sparse Lagrange interpolation for approximation and \gls{uq} purposes in a comprehensive and self-consistent way.
-In Section~\ref{sec:stoch_param} we first present a general overview of the \gls{uq} setting in which the suggested approach shall be applied.
-In Section~\ref{sec:univar} we recall the basics of univariate Lagrange interpolation, both standard and hierarchical.
-Original and weighted Leja rules along with their properties are presented in Section~\ref{sec:leja}.
-The extension of Lagrange interpolation to higher dimensions, along with a dimension-adaptive, Leja-based scheme for the construction of sparse approximations and its use for \gls{uq} purposes, is presented in Section~\ref{sec:sparse_interp}.
-Numerical experiments which verify the suitability of the suggested approach for physical systems with arbitrarily distributed uncertain input parameters are made available in Section~\ref{sec:num_exp}.
-In the same section, the adaptive weighted Leja interpolation is compared against a well-known adaptive \gls{gpc} algorithm based on \gls{lar} and numerically constructed orthogonal polynomials.
-Finally, a discussion on the findings of this work and on possibilities for further research can be found in Section~\ref{sec:concl}.
+To that end, we present here the use of weighted Leja rules in the context of sparse Lagrange interpolation for approximation and \gls{uq} purposes in a comprehensive and self-consistent way.
+Section \ref{sec:materials} summarizes the main theory related to weighted Leja interpolation.
+In Section~\ref{sec:stoch_param} we first present a general overview of the \gls{uq} setting in which Leja interpolation will be applied.
+Then, in Section~\ref{sec:univar} we recall the basics of univariate Lagrange interpolation, both standard and hierarchical.
+Unweighted and weighted Leja rules along with their properties are presented in Section~\ref{sec:leja}, while in in Section~\ref{sec:sparse_interp} the extension of Lagrange interpolation to higher dimensions, along with a dimension-adaptive, Leja-based scheme for the construction of sparse approximations and its use for \gls{uq} purposes, is presented.
+Numerical experiments which verify the suitability of the Leja interpolation scheme for physical systems with arbitrarily distributed stochastic input parameters are presented in Section~\ref{sec:num_exp}.
+In the same section, the adaptive weighted Leja interpolation \gls{uq} method is compared against a well-known adaptive \gls{gpc} algorithm based on \gls{lar}.
+We conclude with a discussion on the overall findings of this work and on possibilities for further research in Section~\ref{sec:concl}.